Suvretta House: Features

 The building has six floors.
 In 2022, it had 171 rooms and 10 suites, equaling 181 total units, and is about a mile outside of town.
 There is a Belle Époque exterior.
 During 2017, a renovation was completed by UK interior designer Sue Freeman.
 The 181 rooms and suites face all directions around the building.
 Business Traveler described an "unusual" but "generous amount of wardrobe space," with the larger rooms "set up to encourage longer stays and the amount of clothes you would need."

-The resort is not open year-round - instead, it opens early December and closes in early April.
+The resort is not open year-round – instead, it opens in early December and closes in early April.
 It opens again in late June, then closes in early September.
 The resort has daily guided activities, such as "Nordic walks," sailing, golfing, yoga, and pilates.
 There are three tennis courts which become an ice rink in winter.
 There is an indoor pool, a wellness center, and an outdoor Jacuzzi.
 There is a 25-meter indoor pool, and an outdoor hot-tub, and a spa.
 An adult's-only area has an "icy plunge pool" as well as saunas and steam rooms.
 45 of the 181 rooms have balconies.
 There are a number of shops on the bottom level.